jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Grand Mission of Techvolution

-Writer David Mamet once said being free from trying to please a group means being open to see Nature <!-- explain -->.
-So I embraced being a regular guy with no one to please, and was quite ambitious when writing this book.
+Writer David Mamet once said being free from trying to please a group means being open to seeing Nature.
+So, I embraced that idea when writing this book.
+Meaning, since I wrote it for myself, I didn't try to please anyone other then my fellow people on Main Street.
 Saying that Techvolution has three parts:

 **I. A New Philosophy**: This part shows how to upgrade our philosophy to the Internet Age.
 Its purpose is to enable Main Street to see the big picture: that we’re all player gods who must use apps, electronics, and the internet to solve our problems.
 Fittingly, the best indicator of our progress, is how happy we are with our lives.